CaptainCodeman/svelte-api-keys/README.md

 }
 ```

-Finally, should you need them for whatever reason, the `.limit(rate)` method returns details about the result of the call (which are also set as HTTP Response headers)
+Finally, should you need them for whatever reason, the `.limit(rate)` method returns details about the result of the call which are also set as HTTP Response headers - these will allow well-behaved clients to automatically back off when they hit rate limits.

 ## TODO

 Possible enhancements:

-* Warn if an endpoint fails to call `.limit(rate)`, at least after any other api methods
+- Warn if an endpoint fails to call `.limit(rate)`, at least after any other api methods
-* Provide a ready-to-go UI for managing keys
+- Provide a ready-to-go UI for managing keys